-Women who have a or personal history of lower backaches are more prone to experience hand and finger pain in early pregnancy.
+Women who have a family or personal history of lower backaches are more prone to experience hand and finger pain in early pregnancy.
 If a woman does not have any past history of pain, backaches may appear as late as the sixth or eighth month of pregnancy.
-Although lower backaches are a common and safe symptom of pregnancy, in selected cases where the pain does not subside with painkillers, investigations must be carried out to rule out miscarriage or abortion.
+Although lower backaches are a common and safe symptom of pregnancy, in few selected cases where the pain does not subside with painkillers, investigations must be carried out to rule out miscarriage or abortion.

-Some causes of have been proposed, including:
+Some causes of back pain during pregnancy have been proposed, including:

-– When a woman becomes , her center of gravity changes, and she puts strain on her abdominal muscles.
+– When a woman becomes pregnant, her center of gravity changes, and she puts strain on her abdominal muscles.
 This can cause them to loosen and lead to pain at the end of the day.
-Additionally, the weight of the fetus and enlarged uterus causes on the back and can lead to an abnormal posture.
+Additionally, the weight of the fetus and enlarged uterus causes stress on the back and can lead to an abnormal posture.

 -Pregnancy can do a number on a woman’s hormones, and this can sometimes lead to back pain.
 When the hormonal changes loosen the ligaments attaching the backbone to the pelvis, it can cause instability of the joints.
 This makes everyday activities like walking or standing a little more difficult, and can cause pain in the back.